Your guide to right to rent checks in England

 Checking nationals of Australia, Canada, Japan, New Zealand, Singapore, South Korea or the USA who are visitors to the UK

 Since 2019, B5JSSK citizens have been able to arrive in the UK via eGate, and therefore have no stamp in their passports for the date of arrival.
-They will have the right to stay in the UK for 6 months, but then will need a visa to stay for longer.
+They will have the right to stay in the UK for six months, but then will need a visa to stay for longer.

-You'll need to first check their passports and evidence that they arrived in the UK within the last 6 months.
+You'll need to first check their passports and evidence that they arrived in the UK within the last six months.
 This evidence could be their boarding pass, travel ticket, booking confirmation - or another document which confirms the date of their arrival in the UK.
-The check can be done either in person or over video call but you - the landlord or agent - will need to hold the original documents for the check.

-Even though your tenants should have their visa once this 6-month period ends, the right to rent framework requires you to conduct another check before the end of a 12-month period instead, to prove that your tenants have a right to continue renting.
-Propertymark advises that "evidence of a correctly administered 12-month check" will give you a "solid basis" to avoid fines.
+Even though your tenants should have their visa once this 6-month period ends, the Right to Rent framework requires you to conduct another check before the end of a 12-month period instead, to prove that your tenants have a right to continue renting.

 digital checks with certified ID Validation Technology providers

-The Home Office changed legislation from 6 April 2022 to allow landlords and agents to use certified Identity Service Providers (IDSPs) using Identity Document Validation Technology (IDVT) to digitally check the right to rent of British and Irish citizens.
+The Home Office changed legislation from 6 April 2022 to allow landlords and agents to use certified Identity Service Providers (IDSPs) using Identity Document Validation Technology (IDVT) to digitally check the Right to Rent of British and Irish citizens.

 With the new technology providers, landlords can verify their tenants' identity remotely and prove their eligibility to rent.
 However, tenants still have the right to request a manual check.